 - Mobile column lifts (13,000 to 18,000 lbs. capacity per column; 52,000 to 72,000 lbs. capacity for sets of four)

-The easiest and most cost-effective heavy-duty lift to add to a service department is the style that’s least known by car dealers.
-It’s the extremely versatile mobile column lift.
+The easiest and most versatile lift to add to a service department is the mobile column lift.
 Typically sold in sets of four individual, battery-operated columns, these compact and portable lifts are easy for technicians to use.
-With no power cord to connect, and nothing attached to the floor, the lifts can be set up quickly in an available flat bay, or even in an appropriate area outside, for use as needed.
-The newest models are available with wireless communication—eliminating cords (AKA trip hazards) completely.
+With no power cord to connect and nothing attached to the floor, the lifts can be set up quickly in an available flat bay, or even in an appropriate area outside.
+The newest models are available with wireless communication—eliminating cords (and potential trip hazards).

-For dealers who anticipate only occasional truck service, mobile columns are easily moved and stored so they don’t take up valuable bay space when not in use.
-Adding to their flexibility is the fact that mobile column lifts, often in combination with a set of jack stands, will accommodate the widest range of vehicles.
-Mobile columns are the only heavy-duty lifts that can be used to service passenger cars on up to trucks, buses and RVs.
-It’s no wonder that mobile column lifts are the fastest growing segment of heavy-duty lifts.
+Mobile columns are easily moved and stored so they don’t take up valuable bay space when not in use.
+Adding to their flexibility is the fact that mobile column lifts—often in combination with a set of jack stands—will accommodate the widest range of vehicles.
+Mobile columns are the only medium duty lifts that can be used to service passenger cars on up to trucks, buses and RVs.
+It’s no wonder that mobile column lifts are the fastest growing segment of lifts.

-Automotive dealers already familiar with light-duty two-post lifts will find that the heavy-duty versions look and operate much the same, but are about a foot and a half wider to accommodate larger vehicles.
-Recent innovations in technology have made some heavy-duty two post lifts faster to load and lift/lower to help technicians be more efficient and productive.
-If service area height is limited, low ceiling models are available.
-Two-post lifts are an asset if you are doing a lot of heavy repair or time-intensive service work because they provide techs with excellent under-vehicle access.
+If you’re already familiar with older two-post lifts, you’ll find that newer versions look and operate much the same.
+However, they’re about a foot and a half wider to accommodate larger vehicles.
+Recent innovations in technology have made some two-post lifts faster to load and lift/lower to help technicians be more efficient and productive.
+If service area height is limited, low-ceiling models are available.
+Two-post lifts are an asset if you are doing a lot of heavy repair or time-intensive service work because they provide technicians with excellent under-vehicle access.

-While some manufacturers make both heavy- and light-duty lifts, most don’t.
-If you’re satisfied with the quality and service of your light-duty lift supplier – manufacturer and installer – check with them first when researching new heavy-duty lifts.
-It makes sense to work with people you already know and trust—and who understand your service business objectives, if they can also meet your heavy-duty lift needs.
+While some manufacturers make lifts, most don’t.
+If you’re satisfied with the quality and service of your lift supplier (manufacturer and installer), check with them first when researching new lift options.
+It makes sense to work with people you already know and trust—and who understand your service business objectives,—if they can also meet your ongoing lift needs.

-Finally, make sure your heavy-duty lift has been tested and certified to meet ANSI/ALI ALCTV-2006 safety and performance standards.
+Finally, make sure the lifts purchased are tested and certified to meet ANSI/ALI ALCTV-2006 safety and performance standards.
 For proof of compliance, look for the gold “ALI Certified/Validated by ETL” label.